 When ripping pieces longer than approximately 4 feet, use rollers, an out-feed table or a similar support to prevent the workpiece from dropping off the back of the table.
+See page 57 for more information on out-feed tables.

 When making non-through cuts, the blade guard and spreader must be removed.
 For these cuts, install the riving knife (except when making dado cuts) and use one or more featherboards to hold down the workpiece and help prevent kickback.
-(See page 84 for instructions on making a featherboard.)
+(See page 85 for instructions on making a featherboard.)
 The featherboard should be clamped to the rip fence.

-Alternatively, the featherboard can be clamped to an extender board that is clamped to the rip fence (see Fig. 73).
+Alternatively, the featherboard can be clamped to an extender board that is clamped to the rip fence as shown in Fig. 69.
 Although not shown in the illustration, a second featherboard can be clamped to the top of the table and against the left side of the workpiece to hold the workpiece against the rip fence.